Tech-by-Sean/Kubernetes-Homelab/kubernets/apps/metrics-server/read-me.md

 This guide covers deploying the Kubernetes Metrics Server in a Talos cluster, ensuring secure kubelet certificate handling.

+Note: The manifest intentionally puts the metrics server in the kube-system namespace as a standard.
+This follows official documentation standards.
 ---

 ## Table of Contents